vishal9066/trozonreco/README.md

     HTTPX
     Waybackurls

-Thank you for using the tool.
+Thank you for using this tool.

 Installation:-
 1. git clone https://github.com/vishal9066/trozonreco